himik19872/OpenIntercom/README.md

 3.4 Verify connection
 On the camera, check logs:

 bash
 tail -f /var/log/door_monitor.log

 You should see: ESP reported ready

 Step 4: Web Interface Installation
-4.1 Create directory structure bash mkdir -p /var/www/cgi-bin/p mkdir -p /var/www/a
+4.1 Create directory structure

+bash
+mkdir -p /var/www/cgi-bin/p
+mkdir -p /var/www/a

 4.2 Install web files
-Copy all files from the www folder to /var/www/ on the camera.
+Copy all files from the /www folder to /var/www/ on the camera.

 Main files: